A Parent's Survival Guide to Having a Kid in a Full Leg Cast

 1. Addressing Immediate Needs

-The week this happened in our home, my husband was going to be on a work trip and I was well into my second trimester with our third child.
-I knew I needed to come up with some simple solutions to avoiding carrying our daughter up and down stairs several times a day and allow us to temporarily live predominantly on the first floor.
-Here are some immediate modifications I made to our environment to make things work a bit more smoothly as we got settled:
+My husband was going to be on a work trip and I was well into my second trimester with our third child, so I knew I needed to come up with some simple solutions to avoiding carrying our daughter up and down stairs several times a day and allow us to temporarily live predominantly on the first floor.

 • A comfortable and yet central resting place (we put out our Regalo My Cot in the middle of the living room)